 What you get when you spend more

 SEO (search engine optimisation, or in plain English, getting your site found on Google) is usually the biggest component at this level.
-A good agency will conduct keyword research, improve your existing content, build new content around the topics your potential customers are searching for, and make technical improvements to help Google understand and rank your site.
-This is skilled, time-consuming work, and it's the main reason the costs jump up, and to a certain extent, you're not going to get much of that at the £500/m level.
+A good agency will be doing keyword research, improving your existing content, building new content around the topics your potential customers are searching for, and making technical improvements to help Google understand and rank your site.
+This is skilled, time-consuming work and it's the main reason the costs jump up.

 Content creation goes hand in hand with SEO.
-Blog posts, case studies, landing pages, and sometimes videos.
+Blog posts, case studies, landing pages, sometimes video.
 If you want your website to actually generate enquiries rather than just exist, you need fresh, useful content aimed at the people you want to attract.
-This is exactly the kind of work we do for our website management clients, and it usually delivers the most visible return.
+This is exactly the kind of work we do for our website management clients, and it's usually the thing that delivers the most visible return.

 Analytics and reporting should also be part of the package.
 Not a 40-page PDF full of vanity metrics that nobody reads, but a genuine conversation about what's working, what isn't, and what to do next.
 If your website management company sends you a report but never picks up the phone to discuss it, you should probably be asking why.

-Ongoing development work includes adding new features, improving the user experience, fixing broken things, and keeping the site moving forward rather than stagnating.
+Ongoing development work covers things like adding new features, improving user experience, fixing things that break, and generally keeping the site moving forward rather than stagnating.
 Websites aren't finished products.
 They need continuous attention if they're going to keep earning their place in your business.

-Why cheap website management is usually a false economy
+Why cheap management is usually a false economy

 There's no shortage of companies offering website management for £30 or £40 a month, and we completely understand why that's tempting.
 But here's the thing: at that price point, the numbers don't work for providing a genuine service.
 What you're actually getting is automated software updates (which a plugin can do for free), shared hosting on an overcrowded server, and a ticketing system instead of a real person you can call when something goes wrong.